 As with all products, be sure to read and follow the instructions on the label.

 One simple way to spend less time on the lawn is to be more efficient every time you mow.
 Start by creating mulch beds around (but not right up against) trees and foundation plantings so that you don’t have to make tiny turns with the mower.
 Then, choose an efficient mowing pattern.
 The best choice is the one with the fewest turns:

 If desired, you can alternate between the two methods to reduce wear patterns in the lawn.

 While it’s tempting to set the mower blades low for a close cut, most lawn grass types do best when the mower setting is between 2 and 3 inches.
 (Different grass types have different optimum heights, so make sure you’re mowing at the tall end of the height range for the particular grass in your yard.)
 True, your lawn won’t look as closely cut as a golf course, but those longer grass blades help shade weed seeds so they’re less likely to grow and become a time-consuming problem.
 For more information on mowing, including the best height for your particular grass type, read How to Mow the Lawn.

 This is probably the easiest lawn hack of them all!
 Simply set your mower on the mulching setting and leave the clippings on the lawn.
 They will naturally feed the soil, helping the lawn grow and stay strong and thick—while you get the hour or so back that you would otherwise have had to spend raking them up.
-Just be sure to mow when the grass to keep big clumps from forming.
+Just be sure to mow when the grass is dry to keep big clumps from forming.

 So pick a couple of these handy lawn hacks or try all 5.
 However you mix and match them, you’ll end up with a lush, green lawn that takes less time to manage than you ever thought possible.